-Cash flows from financing activities: Net cash provided by financing activities for fiscal 2014 and 2013 included \$2.8 million and \$2.6 million, respectively, from proceeds received from purchases under our 2012 Employee Stock Purchase Plan, offset by stock withheld in lieu of payment of employee taxes related to the release of restricted stock units.
-The proceeds received in fiscal 2014 and 2013 was partially offset by payments of \$0.3 million and \$0.6 million made on capital leases.
+Net cash provided by financing activities in fiscal 2014 included \$2.8 million from proceeds received from purchases under our 2012 Employee Stock Purchase Plan offset by payments of \$0.3 million made on capital leases.

-Our cash, cash equivalents and marketable securities increased by \$12.7 million in fiscal 2014.
+Our cash, cash equivalents and marketable securities increased by \$23.8 million in fiscal 2015.
 We continue to focus on improving our operating efficiency to increase operating cash flows.
 We believe that we will be able to satisfy our cash requirements for at least the next twelve months with the liquidity provided by our existing cash, cash equivalents and marketable securities.
-To the extent necessary, we may also consider entering into short and long-term debt obligations, raise cash through a stock issuance, or to obtain new financing facilities which may not be available on terms favorable to us or at all.
+To the extent necessary, we may also consider entering into short and long-term debt obligations, raise cash through a stock issuance, or to obtain new financing facilities which may not be available on terms favorable to us.
 Our future capital requirements may vary materially from those now planned.
 However, if we are unsuccessful in maintaining or growing our revenues, or maintaining or reducing our cost structure in an industry down-turn, or increasing our available cash through financing, our cash, cash equivalents and marketable securities could decline in future fiscal years.